News

 (Breakfast, Entrances to the Minster, Chocolate Story and tasting, and Viking museum, Overnight in York)

-Wednesday, May 15th (pack your steamer trunk this morning, because today we take the steam train to the seaside where you’ll be writing yourself into scenes from Dracula and Alice’s Adventures in Wonderland or Through the Looking Glass while staying in Lewis Carroll’s Yorkshire home)
+Wednesday, June 4th (pack your steamer trunk this morning, because today we take the steam train to the seaside where you’ll be writing yourself into scenes from Dracula and Alice’s Adventures in Wonderland or Through the Looking Glass while staying in the house that was a favourite of Lewis Carroll’s.)

 Goathland's train station was a film location for the train station at Hogwarts. (photo by Kirsten Koza)